akshatvg/speakOut/README.md

-# Speak-Out
+# speakOut

-Conduct meetings, project reviews, informal hangout sessions using speakOut with the best quality live videos and audios with the most secure application in the marketing today.
+Conduct meetings, project reviews, informal hangout sessions using speakOut with the best quality live videos and audios with the most secure application in the market today.

 #### It's time to speakOut!